Jun 10 | 10:30 am - Oct 22 | 5:00 pm

-Visitors to this exhibit will experience the history and cultural impact of the guitar in an exhibit that contains 40 instruments representing significant moments in America’s evolution—from the earliest Spanish invasion to the nation’s modern status as a global superpower.
+“America At The Crossroads: The GUITAR And A Changing Nation” displays 40 instruments that serve as touchpoints to connect visitors directly with significant moments in America’s evolution—from the earliest Spanish invasion to the nation’s modern status as a global superpower.
 The artifacts are supplemented with video, photographs, and illustrations that depict important events, artists, and instruments of the last century.
 It is an exciting and engaging experience that gives visitors the chance to interact with the guitar not only from the perspective of its history, but also through the music it has created and those it has inspired.

 In Partnership with Memphis Travel